PoisotLab/ms_metaweb_transfer/README.md

 hypotheses about the nature of phylogenetic signal in the network decomposition [@Litsios2012EffPhy].
-This uses the estimated feature vectors for the European mammals to create a state reconstruction for all species (conceptually something akin to a trait-based mammalian phylogeny using generality and vulnerability traits) and allows us to impute the missing (latent) trait data for the Canadian species that are not already in the European network; as we are focused on predicting contemporary interactions, we only retained the values for the tips of the tree.
+This uses the estimated feature vectors for the European mammals to create a state reconstruction for all species (conceptually something akin to a trait-based mammalian phylogeny using latent generality and vulnerability traits) and allows us to impute the missing (latent) trait data for the Canadian species that are not already in the European network; as we are focused on predicting contemporary interactions, we only retained the values for the tips of the tree.
 We assumed that all traits (*i.e.* the feature vectors for the left and right subspaces) were independent, which is a reasonable assumption as every trait/dimension added to the t-SVD has an *additive* effect to the one before it.
 Note that the @Upham2019InfMam tree itself has some uncertainty associated to inner nodes of the phylogeny.
 In this case study, we have decided to not propagate this uncertainty, as it would complexify the process.
 The Brownian motion algorithm returns the *average* value of the trait, and its upper and lower bounds.
 Because we do not estimate other parameters of the traits' distributions, we considered that every species trait is represented as a uniform distribution between these bounds.
 The choice of the uniform distribution was made because the algorithm returns a minimum and maximum point estimate for the value, and given this information, the uniform distribution is the one with maximum entropy.
 Had all mean parameters estimates been positive,